 Yeah, ever since at least my teen years, I’ve never taken too much of a keen interest in parades.
-And when I watched the Macy’s Day Parade (whoops, I keep calling it “Macy’s Day Parade”), it was because Mom either wanted me to help prepare our family’s Thanksgiving lunch or just didn’t want me cooped up in my bedroom.
+And when I watched the Macy’s Day Parade (whoops, I keep calling it “Macy’s Day Parade”), it was because Mom either wanted me to help prepare our family’s Thanksgiving lunch, or she just didn’t want me cooped up in my bedroom.
+Usually it was both.

-More often than not, especially since nothing else was on (we could only pick up three channels on a regular basis where we lived), the TV was tuned in to NBC’s broadcast of the Macy’s Parade.
+More often than not, especially since nothing else was on (we could only pick up three channels on a regular basis where we lived), the TV was tuned in to NBC’s broadcast of the Macy’s Day Parade (nuts, I did it again).
 Even in my younger days, I could tell that with all the singing and dancing and manufactured “oohs” and “ahhs,” it was a cheesy affair.
-If the “snark circuits” in my brain were as well developed as my sister’s was back then, perhaps I could have more willingly sat down and “enjoyed” the parade.
+If the “snark circuits” in my brain were as well developed as my sister’s were back then, perhaps I could have more willingly sat down and “enjoyed” the parade.

 Here in my adult years, I still don’t always have the desire to snark.
 But then there are times when I don’t have much else to do but snark.
 So it was on Thanksgiving Morning 2018, when I decided to take a little break from writing my blog to hate-watch (and comment on Twitter) the Macy’s Parade.
 If you’re one like me who constantly surfs through the channels, you notice that the Macy’s Parade is covered by not one but two networks: